jeff06/CentrisApiHomeBrew/README.md

 # CentrisApiHomeBrew

 This C# api poke centris to retrive a listing of property base on a json body.
+The return is based on the html pages.
+It support multiple return pages.
 Ive put in the Doc file exemple to retrive information.
 I am currently working on an interface to generate the json payload.